Emily-Ngahu/Sales-analysis/README.md

   ## Data visualization and dashboard creation
   1. Added slicers for month, year, sales type and mode of payment.
-     - List slicer for year and
+     - List slicer for year
      - Drop down for sales type and payment mode
-  2. Card visual for total sales, total profit, profit percentage, total quantity
+  2. Card visual for total sales, total profit, profit percentage, top product and top category.
   3. Added stacked column chart for monthly visual for total sales and total profit, sorting it by month(add profit % to tool tip)
   4. Clustered bar chart for total sales and products
   5. Stacked area chart for total sales and days of the week
-  6. Donut chart for sale type and total sales
+  6. Donut chart for sale type, payment mode and total sales
   7. Tree map for category and total sales
-     ## Preview of created dashboard
+     ## Preview of the created dashboard
      ![My Image](https://github.com/Emily-Ngahu/Sales-dashboard/blob/main/Sales%20dashboard%20preview.jpg)

      ## How to Use the Dashboard:
      You can download the `.pbix` file from this repository.
       Download  [here](https://github.com/Emily-Ngahu/Sales-dashboard/blob/main/Sales%20dashboard.pbix)
      ## Results and Insights:
+The tables below shows the distribution of the type of the type of sales for the years 2021 and 2022

    ### 2021
 | Metric          | Direct sales  |     Online     |   Wholesaler     |
 |-----------------|---------------|----------------|------------------|
 | Total sales     |     95k       |     68k        |    25k           |